-Coordinates in WGS84, UTM Zone 30N, degrees decimal minutes
+Coordinates in WGS84, degrees decimal minutes

-The grab samples retrieved from each survey station were subsampled on deck and stored in precleaned sample containers provided by SOCOTEC.
-Each sample was labelled with a unique sample ID and a field log was kept to record the sample location, date and time sample was taken.
+The grab samples retrieved from each survey station were subsampled on deck and stored in pre-cleaned sample containers provided by SOCOTEC.
+Each sample was labelled with a unique sample ID and a field log was kept recording the sample location, date and time sample was taken.
 Samples were kept chilled and sent by overnight courier in coolboxes to the analytical laboratory.